Critical introduction to contemporary issues and debates in media and society. Offered every semester. Applies to Core E. Pre- or corequisite Core A2.

 This class is designed to introduce students to the world of films from a semiotic, historical and critical perspective.
 The main objective of the course is to provide students with the formal and rhetorical devices to understand film language in its own terms.
 Offered every semester.
+Applies to Core F.

+Prerequisite: MS-100.
 Exploration of political, economic and cultural context of current media institutions including the press, film, TV, and digital media industries in San Francisco, the US and around the world.
 Focuses on issues of commercialism, the public interest and creativity.
 Offered every semester.

+Qualitative and quantitative approaches to media content and audiences, with special emphasis on violence and stereotyping.

 Prerequisite: MS-100.

-Qualitative and quantitative approaches to media content and audiences, with special emphasis on violence and stereotyping.

 Theory and practice of media and communication research methodologies including content/text analysis, ethnographic methods, interview, and survey methods.
 Offered every semester.

-Prerequisite: MS-100.
+Prerequisites: MS-100 or MS-102.
 An introduction to the techniques, aesthetics and practices of video production.
 Offered every semester.
 Limited enrollment.
-Prerequisites: MS-100 or MS-102.

 An introduction to basic news reporting.
 Skills emphasized include lead writing, story structure, note-taking and interviewing.
 Students will be assigned a variety of story types, including the coverage of speeches, press conferences and meetings as well as writing profiles and police and accident stories.
 Students will be introduced to AP style.
 Offered every semester.
 Limited enrollment.
-Pre- or co-requisite Core A2.
+Pre- or corequisite Core A2.

 The diversity of the African continent as seen through the eyes of its filmmakers.
 Weekly viewings and discussions will be informed by critical literature on African film and its place in the West and the developing world.
 Cross Listed with: FREN-250.

+Prerequisite: MS-200.
 Social and legal dilemmas over communication resources, rights and responsibilities.
 Analysis of law and policy as responses to social conflicts surrounding communication practices.
 Some topics covered include the First Amendment, media ownership, intellectual property, advertising, obscenity and hate speech.
 Offered every Spring.
-Prerequisite: MS-200.

 An introduction to the study of popular culture that is interdisciplinary in its approach.
 Popular culture is understood here to mean those areas of cultural production and consumption made and consumed by mass publics.
 The overview of issues offered in this class is not intended to be comprehensive; rather its goal is to establish a new framework for thinking about culture and the arts generally, and in relation to popular culture in particular.
 Particular emphasis is placed on an overview of aesthetic theory in relation to the history and philosophy of art, which is then applied systematically to case studies in contemporary media culture.

+Prerequisite: MS 205.
 Social and cultural theory of media and communications applied to analysis of media events and texts.
 Application of research methods and strategies to analyse media content.
-Prerequisite: MS-205.

 A survey of the soap opera and melodrama genre focusing on its Latino version: telenovelas.
 The course looks at the production, distribution, and content of soaps, and their audiences around the world.
 It explores questions of class, gender, race and ethnicity, and the use of soaps for education and social change.

+Prerequisite: MS 102 or MS 200.
 This course introduces students to films made by Latin American filmmakers about Latin America.
 It offers the chance to explore how the national cinemas of the Americas portray their societies' experiences.
 Topics covered include: relations between cinema and the state, questions of ideology, national identity, class, race and ethnicity, gender, concerns about historical representations and political memory, and the use of film as a tool for social change and human rights education.
 Cross Listed with: LAS-317.

 Prerequisite: MS 102 or MS 200.
-Examines the institutions, texts, and audiences of the National ('Bollywood') and regional cinemas of India in the postcolonial context.
+Examines the institutions, texts, and audiences of the National ("Bollywood") and regional cinemas of India in the postcolonial context.

 Prerequisite: MS 102 or MS 200.
 This course explores and analyzes Lesbian, Gay, Bisexual and Transgender cinema from the 1920s to the present.
 We will consider how LGBT cinematic traditions have been shaped by key historical factors, such as the Motion Picture Code in 1930, the rise of fascism in Europe, the HUAC hearings of the 1950s, the women's movement, the gay liberation movement, and the AIDS crisis.
-Prerequisite: MS 102 or MS 200.

 Topics and prerequisites vary by semester.